 Photo collage: Adeje Ayuntamiento.

-The celebrations begin on Saturday 19 with an 8pm Mass in San Sebastián church followed by a procession carrying the saint’s icon, and a folk music concert in the plaza from 10pm.
-On the actual feast day of Sunday 20, events begin at noon with a Mass and then a procession of pilgrims follows the image of the saint down to La Enramada beach where massive crowds are always waiting to see the traditional bathing of the horses, and quite often a few donkeys and maybe a camel or two, and always a number of family pets.
+The celebrations begin on Sunday 19 with a 6pm Mass in San Sebastián church followed by a procession carrying the saint’s icon, and a folk music concert in the plaza.
+On the actual feast day of the 20th, which is also a public holiday throughout Adeje municipio, events begin at noon with a Mass and then a procession of pilgrims follows the image of the saint down to La Enramada beach where massive crowds are always waiting to see the traditional bathing of the horses, and quite often a few donkeys and maybe a camel or two, and always a number of family pets.

 This is a fiesta steeped in local traditions which was first celebrated here in the 18th century, though the current statue of San Sebastián which is carried ceremoniously to the sea was brought to the parish in 1916 by the then parish priest, Eulogio Gutiérrez Estévez.
 Over the years country people and local Adeje farmers and beyond continued with their devotions to the saint in a very particular and special way.
 Many have attributed miracles to the statue of San Sebastián, including cures and favours granted.